 The democratization of VFX is now in full effect.
 Where once the creation of high-end visual effects took millions of dollars, hundreds of staff, and access to proprietary equipment, it now requires nothing but a laptop, a few free online tutorials, and a lot of imagination.
-Case in point: Convolv (a.k.a.
-Zach Zombek), a one-man effects house whose Vimeo Staff Pick AWAY is a tour de force of visual manipulation.
+Case in point: Convolv (aka Zach Zombek), a one-man effects house whose Vimeo Staff Pick AWAY is a tour de force of visual manipulation.

-In the film’s climactic scene, a towering rocket launches into space, comes apart, and then arcs its way back to earth.
+In the film’s climactic scene, a towering rocket launches into space, comes apart, and then arcs its way back to Earth.
 It’s a stunning moment.
-Best of all, Zach had no idea what he was doing.
+Best of all, Zombek had no idea what he was doing.
 “I tell people that 90 percent of what I know about visual effects came from making this movie,” he told us.
 “When I started, I knew pretty much nothing.
 I learned as I went.”

-We asked Zach to break down the scene, his process, and the lessons he learned.FS: So, starting from scratch, how do you create a realistic-looking rocket launch?
+We asked Zombek to break down the scene, his process, and the lessons he learned.

 I had two rocket models.
 The first one I painted myself, and it turned out horribly.
 So I built another rocket and had this one painted by a professional miniature-painting company.
 Once I had the rocket, I wanted to figure out a way to do all the shots very dynamically.
 For example, I wanted to figure out a way for the rocket to spin without anything being attached to it, which took a really long time, believe it or not.